tigoe/PiRecipes/timelapse-cam/public/readme.md

 # A Timelapse Webcam Application

 This application uses node.js and [fswebcam](https://www.raspberrypi.org/documentation/usage/webcams/) to create a timelapse cam.
 You can use it with a Pi camera, or with a USB webcam.
+Here is the [man page for fswebcam](https://manpages.ubuntu.com/manpages/bionic/man1/fswebcam.1.html).

 ## Installation
 To run this app, you'll need to install the following components on your Pi: